 The sonnet is about a single idea.
 Shakespeare is looking at a beautiful summer’s day which, in spite of its beauty, has limitations, and it eventually fades and dies.
 He’s comparing someone with that beautiful summer’s day but showing that person’s superiority to it.
 He works the idea through and presents the subject of the poem as having no limitations.
 Even eventual death won’t interfere with that because the subject will live forever in the poem, which Shakespeare suggests, will be read as long as there are people to read it.

 Look at the first two quatrains again.
 The subject is introduced and we are told that he or she is more beautiful than a summer’s day.
 The defects of the summer’s day are outlined.
 Look at the third quatrain.
 It starts with the word ‘but.’
 That marks a shift of emphasis.
 Now the subject’s eternal beauty is emphasised.
 Look at the couplet.
 It’s a summing up – an assurance that the subject’s beauty will last for as long as there are human beings on Earth.
+A rhyming couplet in English poetry is always very powerful and in the sonnets it sums up and rounds off the poem.
+It can be used to put emphasis on the main idea, or to undermine it, or to offer a humorous perspective.
+And in Shakespeare it can quite frequently be very personal, in some cases amounting to a personal statement.

 The rhyme scheme is used to change emphasis.
 Each aspect of the poems’ idea is contained in its own section with its own rhyming word pattern.